Teams endure summer heat at 42nd annual Britt Draft Horse Show Sept. 1-3

 A highlight of Sunday afternoon is the competition of all 18 six-horse hitches in the arena at one time in the Classic Series Six-Horse hitch class, a qualifying class for the North American Six-Horse Hitch Classic Series.
 Young Living Percherons of Mona, Utah, was this year’s supreme champion in the six-horse hitch.
 Blue Ribbon Days, consisting of farms in Iowa, Missouri, and Germany, was the 2023 six-horse hitch reserve champion.

-Herschberger said their horses and crew recently endured 100-plus-degree weather for ten straight days.
+Herschberger said horses and crew recently endured 100-plus-degree weather for 10 straight days.

-Herschberger concluded that a more singular focus on the hitches at this annual show in Britt, unlike some other events, is a benefit.
-Hundreds of spectators disregarded the hot weather to attend the shows each day over the holiday weekend.
+Herschberger said a more singular focus on the hitches in Britt, unlike some other events, is a benefit.
+Hundreds of spectators disregarded the hot weather to attend the shows each day.

 “Everything is really focused on the horses,” she said.
 “It’s pretty amazing that all these people came here to see us.”

-The heat also didn’t seem to bother two young brothers, Jensen Sailer (6) and Reagan Sailer (11) of Hampton.
-They were clad in wide brimmed hats and seated atop Grandpa Ron Sailer’s pickup truck bed.
+The heat also didn’t seem to bother young brothers, Jensen Sailer, 6, and Reagan Sailer, 11, of Hampton.
+They were clad in wide-brimmed hats and seated atop Grandpa Ron Sailer’s pickup truck bed.
 Both said it was their first time at the iconic Britt event.
 They were eager to see all the action from their birds-eye view just outside the horse arena fence line.

-The 2023 Little Miss Britt, Lillian Donaghy, and Little Mister Britt, Striker Goepel, handed out ribbons to hitches placing at the Britt Draft Horse Show on Sept.
-3. Judging the nationally sanctioned event was was Steve Mrozinski of Rolling Prairie, Indiana, who recalls raising draft horses for pulling, parades, and 4-H in his youth.
-He, his wife Betsy, and their three children have bred, raised, and shown Belgian draft horses across the Midwest and Canada.
-The current Indiana Belgian Draft Horse Association President has added judging draft horse shows across the country to his responsibilities in the last few years.
+The 2023 Little Miss Britt, Lillian Donaghy, and Little Mister Britt, Striker Goepel, handed out ribbons to hitches placing at the show Sunday.
+Judging the nationally sanctioned event was was Steve Mrozinski of Rolling Prairie, Indiana, who recalls raising draft horses for pulling, parades, and 4-H in his youth.
+He, his wife, Betsy, and their three children have bred, raised, and shown Belgian draft horses across the Midwest and Canada.
+The current Indiana Belgian Draft Horse Association president judges draft horse shows across the country.

-Place winner results of this year’s Sunday, Sept.
-3, draft horse show grandstand finale:

-Ladies' Cart – 1) Young Living Percherons - Georgia Terry, 2) Hersch Belgians - Kennedy Biren, 3) Hemmersbach Percherons - Lori Hemmersbach , 4) Welton Ridge Farms - Ashley Connell, 5) Steffen's Belgians - Kaylan Steffen, 6) - Apenhorst Belgians - Heather Schwartz.

 Rob Hillesland is community editor for the Summit-Tribune.
 He can be reached at 641-421-0534, or by email at rob.hillesland@globegazette.com.